jagregory/jagregory.github.com/_posts/2008-08-14-time-time-time.md

 The best thing you can do for yourself is to learn how to learn.
 It's the one thing they don't teach you in school.
 Since I learnt how to learn, I've gained so much knowledge.

 Don't concern yourself with the details, learn the techniques, learn the principals.
-It can be mistaken for arrogance, but I'm so confident in my ability to <em>learn</em>, that I can safely say that I can use <strong>any programming language</strong>, any operating system, any technology, ever invented and ever to be invented.
+It can be mistaken for arrogance, but I'm so confident in my ability to *learn*, that I can safely say that I can use **any programming language**, any operating system, any technology, ever invented and ever to be invented.

 I am not scared of change, of new technologies, and I'm not afraid of being left behind.
 I can adapt, because I can learn.